aws-solutions/performance-dashboard-on-aws/docs/installation.md

 - Replace the placeholder values enclosed within "[]" with your own:
   - [Organization] - replace with your organization name
   - [Administrator] - replace with the name of person sending the invite
   - [your domain] - replace with the domain name you're using for Performance Dashboard.
-For example, change the placeholder value https://[your domain]/admin to https://example.com/admin
+For example, change the placeholder value https://[your domain]/admin to https://example.com/admin.
+There are multiple instances of [your domain].
-  - {username} and {####} - the username and temporary password created by Cognito.
-Don't replace these, leave them as is
+  - {username} and {####} - the username and temporary password created by Cognito. **Don't replace these, leave them as is**.

 After making the edits, install your changes using CDK.
 See the section above on installing PDoA using CDK.